 We eased ourselves back into civillisation with a stop off at the Glengoyne distillery before heading towards the city lights of Glasgow.
 Although I'm not normally a whiskey drinker, I had got a bit of a taste for the spirit during the previous nights.. if you're ever going to get into whiskey, a winter's night in a log cabin in Scotland is surely the place to do it.

-We had just made it in time for the final distillery tour of 2016, we opted for the 'Wee Tasting Tour' which, for £12 each, got us an hour long tour with the marvellous Vivienne and a taste of both the 10 year and 25 year malts.
+We had just made it in time for the final distillery tour of 2016, we opted for the 'Wee Tasting Tour' which, for £12 each, got us an hour long tour with Vivienne, who is a truly enchanting story teller, and a taste of both the 10 year and 25 year malts.
 There was definitely a marked difference between the Glengoyne and the cheaper stuff we had hauled into the cabin the previous nights..
 When you learn about the intricate processes and time which goes into a 'high end' whiskey like Glengoyne, the price difference is understandable.

 Often referred to as "the most beautiful distillery in Scotland", Glengoyne carries an enchanting, old-world charm framed beautifully by the forest and hills of the Highlands.
 Despite feeling like we had stepped back in time somewhat, the distillery is only a twenty minute drive from Glasgow.

 Giving Glengoyne its unique character, the whiskey is matured in old sherry casks from Spain and boasts the slowest whiskey stills in Scotland, giving it a smooth and complex flavour.
-If you wish, you can buy your own barrel of whiskey, which must be kept in the distillery until ready to bottle - prices starting from around the £10,000 mark!
+If you fancy a splurge, you can buy your own barrel of whiskey, which must be kept in the distillery until ready to bottle - prices starting from around the £10,000 mark!